 The Tesla Model 3, which I would say is the closet competitor to the I-Pace, has a very minimalist interior and is something that would take a decent amount of time to get used to.
 The I-Pace, again, takes a more traditional approach to the way the interior looks, however, there’s plenty of futuristic features that set it apart from your average car.

 There are multiple screens that can display different information depending on the driver’s needs.
 There’s the traditional 10” infotainment screen, which displays navigation, entertainment, battery data, eco-driving data etc. Then there’s the TFT screen in place of traditional gauges, which can also be customized to display different information.
-And then 5” touchscreen below the 10” screen, this screen controls the climate system and is pretty cool to use, it took me a few minutes to get used to but once I used it a few times, it was really easy to use.
+And then 5” touchscreen below the 10” screen, this screen controls the climate system and is pretty cool to use, it took me a few minutes to get used to it but once I used it a few times, it was really easy to use.

 The interior is very room and a comfortable place to be in, I did find the seats on the harder side, especially for a daily driver, these seats might be fine in a sports car but not in a vehicle like this, at least for me.
 The liberal use of piano black surfaces, especially on the center console, is a big negative for me because it gets dirty fast and more importantly, it gets scratched up fast.